vsokolovsky555/docker-mysql-multiple-databases/README.md

-# Using multiple databases with the official PostgreSQL Docker image
+# Using multiple databases with the official MySQL Docker image

 The [official recommendation](https://hub.docker.com/_/mysql) for creating multiple databases is as follows: